barretstorck/php-template/README.md

-# php-template
+# PHP Template
-A template repository for PHP projects
+A template repository for PHP projects.